Police: Brady's missing Super Bowl jerseys tracked to Mexico - News 12 Now

 “We are highly confident that these are the jerseys,” Acevedo said.

-Associated Press Writers Carlos Rodriguez in Mexico City, Howard Fendrich in Washington, D.C., and Bill Kole in Boston contributed to this report.
+Orsi reported from Mexico City.
+Associated Press journalists Carlos Rodriguez and Eduardo Castillo in Mexico City, Howard Fendrich in Washington, D.C., and William J. Kole in Boston also contributed to this report.

 For more NFL coverage: http://www.pro32.ap.org and http://www.twitter.com/AP_NFL